Inheritance Act Claims: Law, Practice and Procedure

 Why should you subscribe to Inheritance Act Claims: Law, Practice and Procedure

-Inheritance Act Claims is the only updateable service devoted to claims under the Inheritance (Provision for Family Dependants) Act 1975 and is now available as either a print or online subscription.
+Inheritance Act Claims is the only updateable service devoted to claims under the Inheritance (Provision for Family and Dependants) Act 1975 and is now available as either a print subscription or as part of LexisLibrary.
 The interrelationship of claims under the 1975 Act and other areas of practice means that the law is constantly evolving.
 This clear and comprehensive work combines detailed explanatory commentary with invaluable precedents, case summaries and useful source material including consolidated legislation.

 A subscription to Inheritance Act Claims is: